 ‘Oh,’ said Merlijn, his hand on the doorknob.
 ‘I’m well, Brian Ed.
 Thank you for asking.’

 They stood in silence.
 Brian Ed shrugged.
 All courtesies escaped him.
 His everyday pack squeezed his neck and tore at his shoulders.
-Inside were the children’s book, the cowgirl brooch, the old orange balloon, now deflated, that had once read Welcome Refugee! and the four heavy stones he carried without knowing why, each of these the size of a baby’s head.
+Inside were the children’s book, the old orange balloon – now deflated – that had once read Welcome Refugee!, and the four heavy stones he carried without knowing why, each the size of a baby’s head.

-He wasn’t hungry, the reason wasn’t simple need, but it was his own fault if Merlijn thought so.
-He only ever came to Merlijn for his ration, of food, of clothing, of wood.
-Never had he come for company, not to Merlijn, not to anyone, not once since the poison dropped and travel home became impossible.
-The reason was he’d never dreamed it would go three, three was long as some lives, he hadn’t prepared and he hadn’t adjusted.
+He wasn’t hungry, but it was his own fault if Merlijn thought he was.
+He only ever came to Merlijn for his ration – of food, of clothing, of wood.
+Never had he come for company, not to Merlijn, not to anyone, not once since the poison curtain of war had dropped and travel home had become impossible.
+He’d never dreamed it would last three years.
+Three years was as long as some lives.
+He hadn’t prepared and he hadn’t adjusted.
 He hadn’t learned the words.
 Instead, he’d gone dull in the comfortable glow of the golden cone.

-Brian Ed followed Merlijn up the hill to the orchard, where peaches and cherries and pears hung huge from their trees, pulsing and oozing like the separate chambers of one metastasizing heart.
-This obscenity, this wild growth, was one of the uglier effects, and Brian Ed could barely look.
+Brian Ed followed Merlijn up the hill to the orchard, where peaches and cherries and pears hung huge from their trees, pulsing and oozing like the separate chambers of one metastasising heart.
+This wild growth was one of the uglier effects of the war.
+Brian Ed could barely look at it.

-Merlijn watched him eat.
-He wiped juice from the sides of Brian Ed’s mouth with the back of his hand.
-Brian Ed pulled a string of pulp out of the back of his throat.
-It was thick and solid as a rat’s tail.
+Merlijn watched as Brian Ed took a bite.
+The flesh of the peach squirmed against his teeth as if it were a living thing and did not intend to go down easy.
+Merlijn wiped juice from the sides of Brian Ed’s mouth with the back of his hand.
+Brian Ed pulled a string of pulp from the back of his throat.
+It was as thick and solid as a rat’s tail.

 ‘Merlijn,’ said Brian Ed.
 ‘Merlijn.’
-He dropped the peach and tried to say things with his eyes.
+He dropped the peach and tried to speak with his eyes.
 When that failed, he said, ‘I’m not hungry.
 What do you like to do?
-What are your favourites?’
+What are your favourite things?’

-The birds were growing back, and their calls were sharp and elated.
-The two men looked around the orchard, but the sound was coming from somewhere else.
+Birds were nearby; their calls were sharp and elated.
+The two men looked around the orchard in surprise, but the sound seemed to have come from somewhere else.

 ‘Funny,’ said Merlijn, ‘I thought that flight was gone forever.
 But life finds a way, doesn’t it.’
 He narrowed his eyes.